John T. Berteau

 Governing Board ChairmanRic Gregoria is an AV-rated attorney that is board certified in wills, trusts, and estates.
 His practice concentrates on these areas as well as estate business planning and succession.
 He is a partner at the law firm of Williams Parker where he currently serves as the Firm President.

 Mr. Gregoria graduated first in his class in the accounting program at the Florida State University College of Business, where he was Beta Gamma Sigma and Phi Kappa Phi.
 He was the 1983 recipient of the DuPont Scholarship for academic excellence and the 1984 recipient of the John E. Champion Scholarship for accounting excellence.
 Mr. Gregoria graduated from the University of Virginia School Of Law, where he served as managing editor of the Tax Review.
 He is a Certified Public Accountant and previously practiced with the accounting firm of PriceWaterhouse and the law firm of Squire Patton Boggs (formerly Squire, Sanders & Dempsey, L.L.P.).
 Mr. Gregoria has co-authored the BNA for Federal Estate Tax Returns and has been a regularly presenting expert for Steve Forbes and his education programs through Forbes Magazine.
 Mr. Gregoria was selected by his peers for inclusion in The Best Lawyers in America in 2009–2019 and was named as Lawyer of the Year in 2019 by Best Lawyers in America.

 Charles (Dan) D. Bailey, Jr.

 Governing Board Vice-ChairmanCharles (Dan) D. Bailey Jr., a sixth-generation Floridian, was born in 1946 in Jacksonville, Florida, and raised in Sarasota, Florida.
 He received his BA degree in 1968 and JD degree in 1971 from Mercer University and was admitted to the Florida Bar in 1971.

 Mr. Bailey is general counsel to the Sarasota-Manatee Airport Authority.
 He served for five years as the principal attorney for the Sarasota County Public Hospital Board.
 He also practices in the area of land use planning and zoning.
 He previously served as general counsel to the Clerk of the Circuit Court for Sarasota County.
-Mr. Bailey was selected by his peers for inclusion in The Best Lawyers in America 2006–2018; “Lawyer of the Year” in Land Use and Zoning Law in Sarasota in 2016; the 2006 and 2011 Florida Super Lawyer; and Florida Trend Magazine's 2007 and 2008 Legal Elite.
+Mr. Bailey was selected by his peers for inclusion in The Best Lawyers in America 2006–2019; “Lawyer of the Year” in Land Use and Zoning Law in Sarasota in 2016 and 2019; the 2006 and 2011 Florida Super Lawyer; and Florida Trend Magazine's 2007 and 2008 Legal Elite.